sathia27/sathia27.github.com/_posts/2019-04-11-cap-theorm.md

 But this make sure **All nodes see the same data at the same time**.

-eg: When you are working on transaction system, consistency is very important.
+Example: In case of transactional system, consistency is very important.
+Even when one node is lost, If your other node shows different for booking status of customer.

 ## You chose Availability